 A lot of my friends loved this movie.
 Whether you agree or disagree with my appraisal, please let me know in the comments.

-The unforgettable sequel to ‘Finding Nemo’ pleases with the introduction of some new hilarious characters, a cute story, and the comedic talent of Ellen Degeneres.
+This sequel to ‘Finding Nemo’ pleases with the introduction of some new hilarious characters, a similarly cute story, and the unforgettable talent of Ellen Degeneres.

 Ellen DeGeneres, Albert Brooks, Ed O’Neill

 Andrew Stanton, Victoria Strouse, Bob Peterson, Angus MacLane

 PG | 103 min | Animation, Adventure, Comedy

 The question for viewers should not be, “Why is this good?” but rather “Why did it take 13 years to make this sequel?”
 Some movies are difficult to improve upon and This film betters ‘Finding Nemo’ (2003) in some ways.
 However, in other ways it is fish food compared to the live bait we viewers took in 2003.
 For example, no scene touches the amazing dentist office escape sequence in the first movie.
 Still, there are some new characters and laughs well written in ‘Finding Dory’ that do their own pleasing and that makes it well worth going to see.